CurveDocs/curve-docs/docs/integration/rate-provider.md

 The `CurveRateProvider` contract is designed to provide rates for token swaps.

 !!!github "GitHub"
-    The source code of the `CurveRateProvider.vy` can be found on [:material-github: GitHub](https://github.com/curvefi/metaregistry/blob/main/contracts/RateProvider.vy).
+    The source code for the `CurveRateProvider.vy` can be found on [:material-github: GitHub](https://github.com/curvefi/metaregistry/blob/main/contracts/RateProvider.vy).

     Additionally, each `CurveRateProvider` is **integrated into the chain-specific [`AddressProvider`](./address-provider.md) at `ID = 18`**.
     *For example, to query the `CurveRateProvider` contract on Ethereum:*